Perspectives and Prospects on Transformer Architecture for Cross-Modal Tasks with Language and Vision: Visual Representation with Transformer

 iGPT (\cite{pmlr-v119-chen20s}) proposes another direction for applicability of transformer in vision.
 It proposes to train a sequence transformer for pixel prediction, first by reshaping the pixels into 1D sequence, then by performing pre-training objectives of auto-regressive next pixel prediction and masked pixel prediction.
 The model that is trained at the scale and architecture of GPT-2 turns out to outperform Wide ResNet on CIFAR-10 pixel prediction task.
 This result implies a promising research direction for image generation and image enhancement with transformer.
 In fact, Image Transformer (\cite{parmar2018image}) and image processing transformer (IPT) (\cite{chen2020pretrained}) have demonstrated that transformer-based models can outperform conventional models in various tasks, such as image super-resolution and de-noising.

-Apart from the works introduced above, transformer architecture has already started to tackle other major computer vision tasks, mostly in conjunction with CNNs.
+On top of the works introduced above, transformer architecture has already started to tackle other major computer vision tasks, mostly in conjunction with CNNs.
 For example, DETR (\cite{carion2020endtoend}) employs transformer encoder and decoder on top of CNN backbone for object detection, whereas Max-DeepLab (\cite{wang2020maxdeeplab}) performs panoptic segmentation by dual architecture of CNN and mask transformer, just to name a few.
 For further details on the application of transformer for general computer vision tasks, we refer the readers to two survey papers (\cite{han2021survey, khan2021transformers}).